-The PAMP approach entails cooperative funding from Council and the Roads and Maritime Services (RMS) and in the 2013/14 financial year RMS funds were allocated to Tenterfield Shire Council for development of a PAMP for the only major population centre of Tenterfield Shire, the town of Tenterfield.
+The PAMP approach includes cooperative funding from Council and Transport for NSW (TfNSW).
+Initially in 2013/14 funds were allocated to Tenterfield Shire Council for development of a PAMP for the town of Tenterfield.

 Tenterfield Shire Council is committed to providing long term planning for pedestrian access and mobility, to promote walking and cycling as desirable replacements for short trips to community facilities.
-The PAMP will work together with the Tenterfield Bike Plan which is a separate document which will be completed by the end of 2013.
+The PAMP will work together with the Tenterfield Bike Plan which is a separate document.